dxlabskku/Mental-Health/README.md

 ## Data
-Our sampled twitter datasets are in data folder as capacity of full datasets is too big.
+Our sampled twitter datasets are in data folder as gitHub limits the size of files allowed in repositories.
 We are only allowed to distribute the data for the research purpose, if you want to achieve full datasets, please complete the request form(update later).

 ## Experiment
 We employed deep learning framework to classify depression posts in the social media and university community.